rafaelvanbelle/APNE/README.md

 ## APNE - Personal Comments

+- the algorithm is not inductive --> Requires node features which are transformed into feature embeddings and finally multiplied with node embeddings.
+The node embedding and feature embedding matrices have fixed dimensions!

+- The algorithm relies solely on matrix factorization, however from an abstract point of view it resembles very much the workings of GCN alggorithms.
+I wouldn't invest too much time in making this work.

+- The code is written in C and is very hard to read.
+There is no python version available of the explicit matrix factorization algorithm used as part of the APNE algorithm.
+Hence, it might be difficult to apply to our use case!

 ## APNE
 This project contains code related to the paper "Enhancing Network Embedding with Auxiliary Information: An Explicit Matrix Factorization Perspective".